MightyPork/scpi_parser/README.md

 The implementation is not 100% complete, but it's sufficient for basic SCPI communication.

-## What's supported

-- The hierarchical header model (commands with colon)
-- Long and short header variants (eg. `SYSTem?`)
-- Easy configuration with one const array of structs and callback functions (see `main.c`)
+- Easy configuration with one const array and callbacks
+- Implements SCPI99 (minimal requirements) - including common commands and status registers
+- Mandatory parts of the SYST and STAT subsystems are built in (ie. error handling)
+- Easy, straightforward API

+## Feature overview

+### What's supported

+- Commands with colon (hierarchical header model)
 - Semicolon for chaining commands on the same level
+- Long and short command variants (eg. `SYSTem?`)
-- String, Int, Float, Bool arguments
+- String, Int, Float, Bool, CharData arguments
-- Block data argument with callback each N received bytes (configurable)
+- **Block data argument** with callback each N received bytes - allows virtually unlimite binary data length
-- Status Register model
+- Status Registers
-- Error queue including error messages from the SCPI spec
+- Error queue with error numbers and messages (and the required SYST:ERR subsystem)
-- All mandatory SCPI commands (headers) are implemented as built-ins

-Built-in commands can be overriden in user command array.
+Built-in commands can be overriden by matching user commands.

+### Limitations

+- Binary block must be the last argument of a command (callback is run after reading the binary block preamble)

+### What's missing

+- Number units (mV,V,kW,A,Ohm) and metric suffixes (k,M,G,m,u,n)
+- DEF, MIN, MAX, INF, NINF argument values for numbers
+- Numbered virtual instruments (DAC1:OUT, DAC2:OUT) - currently you need to define the commands twice

+Feel free to propose a pull request implementing any missing features.

-## How to use
+## How to use it

 To test it with regular gcc, run the Makefile in the `example` directory.